Families are living on a battlefield. The situations in our society have made it this way. How do emotional traumas develop in families?

 - The writer Susan Forward says that there are more than 10 million Americans who have participated in incest, and come from different economic, cultural, racial, educational, and religious backgrounds.

 - It estimates that by the age of 18, about 45 – 60% of children in this country have been victims of sexual abuse (DeMause, 1991).

 What is a dysfunctional family?

 It is the transmission of values, facts, secrets, stories, emotional dynamics, and dysfunctional behaviors from one generation to the next.
-When these aspects are transmitted in a non-elaborated or non-processed way, they go from one generation to another in the same way, affecting the family’s mental health and healthy balance.
+When these aspects transmit in a non-elaborated or non-processed way, they go from one generation to another in the same way, affecting the family’s mental health and healthy balance.

 One day, I saw him in an abandoned house buying drugs.
 He told me his story.
 His father was an alcoholic, so he introduced Pedro to that world when he was still very young.
 And, from that moment on, that teenager’s life of no control began.
 He went from drinking to consuming marijuana.
 Then, from marijuana to cocaine, and then to heroin.
 This is the story of a young man who grew up in a dysfunctional home and got lost inside the addiction maze.

-Even so, the deepest traits of our personality that have been affected by adverse situations can be transformed with the desire to change and improve as human beings and to be the best version of ourselves in Jesus Christ.
+Even so, the deepest traits of our personality affected by adverse situations can transform.
+Yes, with the desire to change and improve as human beings and to be the best version of ourselves in Jesus Christ.

 Do you want to know more about this topic?
 Then, I want to invite you to read our next posts, in which we will continue studying the main effects and characteristics of dysfunctional families so that you can overcome these difficulties.
 God bless you.